Skip to content

 Frequently Asked Questions

-Is B2B cold email legal in Germany?
+Is B2B cold email legal in Germany without consent?

 Does Germany require double opt-in for email marketing?